Clear Mountain, Queensland: Education

 There are no schools in Clear Mountain.
 The nearest government primary schools are Mount Samson State School in neighbouring Mount Samson to the north-west and Eatons Hill State School in neighbouring Eatons Hill to the south-east.
 The nearest government secondary schools are Bray Park State High School in Bray Park to the north-east and Albany Creek State High School in Albany Creek to the south-east.

 Sports

 Clear Mountain is bounded by State Forest, where many people travel to participate in mountain biking, orienteering, walking, horse riding and road cycling.
 Nearby Albany Creek has rugby and soccer fields, public swimming pool and tennis courts.
 Samford, a short drive or cycle is home to excellent sports facilities and a gym, some of the local sports played in and around town include swimming, horse riding, soccer, football, cricket, netball, tennis, archery and lawn bowls.
-The Pine Rivers Shire Council, now known as the Moreton Bay Regional Council, acquired the former CSIRO land which is on the northern edge of the Village and comprises some 140 ha.
+The Pine Rivers Shire Council, before its amalgamation, acquired the former CSIRO land which is on the northern edge of the Village and comprises some 140 ha.
 The Council is planning a sport and recreation facility that will become a major resource for the residents of Samford Valley and the Moreton Bay region.
 The possible facilities include open space, camp ground, equestrian, tennis, netball, amphitheater, kiosk, soccer and rugby league and parking.